iron-fish/website/blog/2022-05-03-ambassadors-program.md

 ## How is it run?

 There are two tiers of Ambassadors: Captains and Voyagers.
 The team has already selected a few incredibly impactful community members as inaugural Captains.
 Together, we are now looking to add up to twenty Voyagers to join the inaugural Iron Fish Ambassador program in Round One.
-We are intentionally keeping this group small to start in order to manage it well before we add future rounds at later dates.
+We are keeping this inaugural group small so we manage it well before adding future rounds.

-Applications will close after 500 entries and be selected by Friday, May 20th.
-We understand that this is a small group and there will be a lot of competition, but we chose this amount to ensure we can go through each entry diligently.
+Round One will close after 500 entries, and Ambassadors will be selected by Friday, May 20th.

 ## How will Ambassadors help the community?